- International Shipping A Car France From Usa

 Once your car goes through customs clearance and the tax payments have been made in the full, you can register it with the French authorities.

-The customs duties for vehicles being imported to France are extracted based on the actual value of the vehicle and a predetermined percentage that applies to various categories.
+The customs duties for vehicles being imported to France are extracted based on the actual value of the Motor and a predetermined percentage that applies to various categories.
 This is part of the job of customs officers – they need to ensure that the cost/value of the car as detailed on the papers is in reality the same.

 After proper verification, the department will extract customs duties based on the following percentages: